wwwredfish/CEWBS/README.md

 ```html
 <script src="CEWBS.min.js"></script>
 ```
 Or, if using node-webkit, require the commonJS version.
+(The meshers directory must be in the same directory as CWEBS-commonjs.js.)
 ```javascript
 var CEWBS = require('CEWBS-commonjs.js');
 ```